How to Fix ‘Your Connection Is Not Private’ Error

 Step 6 – Check SSL Certificate

-Step 7 – Test your SSL Server
+Step 7 – Test Your SSL Server and CDN

 Recap: